shellhub-io/connect/README.md

 ##

-ShellHub Connect is an application designed to simplify and enhance the experience of connecting and managing remote devices via ShellHub.
-With an intuitive and user-friendly interface, ShellHub Connect allows users to easily access their devices in **ShellHub Cloud** and on custom instances of ShellHub, whether it's the **Enterprise Edition** or **Community Edition**, managed or self-hosted.
+ShellHub Desktop is an application designed to simplify and enhance the experience of connecting and managing remote devices via ShellHub.
+With an intuitive and user-friendly interface, ShellHub Desktop allows users to easily access their devices in **ShellHub Cloud** and on custom instances of ShellHub, whether it's the **Enterprise Edition** or **Community Edition**, managed or self-hosted.